obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

     $ ./obspyDMT.py --iris 'N' --arc 'N'

 When the job starts, a folder called "obspyDMT-data" will be created in "$HOME/obspyDMT".
-This folder will contain the info about the events set in the default request (Please refer to the "Folder Structure" section)
+This folder will contain the info about the events set in the default request.
+To access the event information for this example, go to "$HOME/obspyDMT/obspyDMT-data/2011-03-01_2012-05-24_8.9_9.9/EVENT" [the folder names will change based on your request] and check the "EVENT-CATALOG" text file (Please refer to the "Folder Structure" section for more information)

 Example 2: by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
-As an example, the following command shows how to get the info of all the events with magnitude more than Mw 6.0 occured after 2011-03-01 and before 2012-03-01:
+As an example, the following command shows how to get the info of all the events with magnitude more than Mw 7.0 occured after 2011-03-01 and before 2012-03-01:

 ::

-	$ ./obspyDMT.py --min_mag '6.0' --min_date '2011-03-01' --max_date '2012-03-01'
+	$ ./obspyDMT.py --iris 'N' --arc 'N' --min_mag '7.0' --min_date '2011-03-01' --max_date '2012-03-01'

 -------------------
 Event-Based Request